Check out recent SALTRACE publications on out Publications page.

 The SALTRACE initiative

 SALTRACE, the Saharan Aerosol Long-range Transport and Aerosol-Cloud-Interaction Experiment, is a German initiative which combines ground-based and airborne in-situ and lidar measurements with meteorological data, long-term measurements, satellite remote sensing and modeling to investigate the long-range transport of Saharan mineral dust across the Atlantic Ocean into the Caribbean.
 SALTRACE continues the work started with the Saharan Mineral dust Experiment (SAMUM; 2004-2011) and will help to close open gaps in our understanding of mineral dust in the climate system.
+Many of the forthcoming publications using SALTRACE data will be collected in the AMT/ACP special issue 382.

 Recent SALTRACE publications